Does Society Advance? Or Does Human Nature?

 Human nature does not advance.
 The struggles, passions, and flaws recorded by our ancestors remain our own, showing that while the circumstances of life evolve, the essence of human nature does not.

-I have come to believe that human nature does not advance.
-The strongest proof for this conviction lies in the writings of people far wiser than myself, whether from thousands of years ago or as recently as a few centuries past.
+I have come to ask myself, as many probably have — does human nature advance?
+Whether from thousands of years ago or as recently as a few centuries past, is human nature the same?
 When one reads philosophy, history, or ancient religious texts, the descriptions of human motives and behavior echo unmistakably across time.
-The struggles, passions, and flaws recorded by our ancestors remain our own, showing that while the circumstances of life evolve, the essence of human nature does not.
+The struggles, passions, and flaws recorded by our ancestors remain our own, showing that the circumstances of life evolve — but does the essence of human nature?

 The Timelessness of Human Struggles